-3.01 This policy will apply to all members of the university community in their interactions with other members of the university community.
-This includes all faculty, staff and students, student groups (Wilfrid Laurier University Graduate Student Association, Wilfrid Laurier University Students’ Union), as well as volunteers and contractors retained by the university.
-The university will address workplace harassment from any source including members of the public.
+3.01 This policy will apply to all members of the University community in their interactions with other members of the University community.
+This includes all faculty, staff and students, (including student groups), as well as volunteers and contractors retained by the University.
+The University will address workplace harassment involving faculty, staff and students from any source including members of the public.

 3.02 Contracts may be subject to cancellation should a breach of this policy occur.

-3.03 Behaviour which involves interactions of members of the Laurier community will be considered and addressed whether or not it occurs during normal working/school hours or on campus (e.g. work or academic related travel, research in the field, academic placements).
+3.03 This policy applies to allegations of harassment or discrimination involving Laurier faculty, staff and students while engaged in University activities, whether or not the alleged behaviour occurs during regular working/school hours or on campus (e.g. work or academic related travel, research in the field, academic placements).

-4.01 Every member of the Laurier community has a right to equal treatment to and freedom from discrimination and harassment based on the Prohibited Grounds with respect to employment and the receipt of education and related services and facilities.
+4.01 Every member of the Laurier community has a right to equal treatment to and freedom from harassment and discrimination based on the Prohibited Grounds with respect to employment and the receipt of education and related services and facilities.

-4.02 This policy also addresses the requirements of the ("OHSA") as it relates to workplace harassment and workplace sexual harassment.
+4.02 This policy also addresses the requirements of the Occupational Health and Safety Act (OHSA) as it relates to workplace harassment and workplace sexual harassment.

-4.03 All persons involved in allegations of discrimination and/or harassment are to be treated fairly and impartially and maintain the rights, privileges and protections afforded to them under legislation, University policies and applicable collective agreements.
+4.03 All persons involved in allegations of harassment and/or discrimination are to be treated fairly and impartially and maintain the rights, privileges and protections afforded to them under legislation, University policies and applicable collective agreements.
 Every person has the right to seek remedy through the Ontario Human Rights Commission or Tribunal, or through the assistance of the police.
 University proceedings may be suspended pending the outcome of those interventions.
-This policy does not limit or supersede collective agreements, the ("OHRC") or the ("OHSA"), as it relates to Workplace Harassment.
+This policy does not limit or supersede collective agreements, the OHRC or the OHSA, as they relate to Workplace Harassment.

-4.04 The University will take appropriate steps to fairly investigate and respond to allegations of discrimination and/or harassment in accordance with the procedures relating to this Policy.
+4.05 The University will take appropriate steps to fairly investigate and respond to allegations of harassment and/or discrimination in accordance with the Procedures relating to Prevention of Harassment/Discrimination Policy.